 It is already been touted that the cybercriminal activity is going to be the biggest challenge that mankind will face in the next few decades.
 It is estimated that cybercrimes will cost $6 trillion annually (up from $2 trillion in 2015) in 2021.
 It is interesting to note that as per the Cost of Data Breach Report, 2018 of Ponemon Institute, the average total cost rose from $3.62 to $3.86 million, an increase of 6.4 percent from 2017 and the average cost for each lost record rose from $141 to $148 in 2018.
 The prediction is that these numbers would only grow in the years to come.

 Efforts required to tackle the cybercrime market

 If the market for the cybercrime is expanding, then the cybersecurity strategies must match up to obstruct the malicious attacks.
 According to the cybersecurity experts, one of the major issues that we are facing is that a majority of cybercrime goes unreported and uninvestigated.
-Every time there is a cyber attack, the entire emphasis is given to the country that might be behind the attack when the major focus should be on designing effective cybersecurity products and technologies to reduce the impact of these attacks on the economy.
-To slower the pace and eventually end the ever-expanding cybercrime market, there is a dire need of skilled professionals who have completed cybersecurity trainings and certifications and hence, are qualified to design stronger imperatives to deal with the issue.
+Whenever there is a cyberattack, the entire emphasis is given to the country that might be behind the attack when the major focus should be on designing effective cybersecurity products and technologies to reduce the impact of these attacks on the economy.
+To slower the pace and eventually end the ever-expanding cybercrime market, there is a dire need of skilled professionals who have completed cybersecurity training and certifications and hence, are qualified to design stronger imperatives to deal with the issue.